2017 Pacific typhoon season: Typhoon Noru

 The JMA reported that a non-tropical low had transitioned into a tropical depression north-northwest of Wake Island early on July 19.
 Twelve hours later it had strengthened to a tropical storm, and was named Noru.
 Noru then interacted with Tropical Storm Kulap, its counterpart storm, and began to exhibit a fujiwhara effect with Kulap.
 Tropical Storm Kulap then weakened enough, and when it dissipated, its remnants started to power Noru, and it became a severe tropical storm after, and continued its long and erratic journey towards Japan.

 About halfway through July 22, the system became the first typhoon of the season, and fluctuations in intensity occurred until late on July 29, when it slowed down, and shortly thereafter, explosive intensification ensued, and Noru intensified into a Category 4 super typhoon.
 After it reached peak intensity, it quickly began to weaken for a short period of time before slowing the rate of weakening.
-It briefly accelerated, before yet again, it begun to stall near Japan for some time before moving north and dissipating in the Sea of Japan.
+It briefly accelerated, before yet again, it began to stall near Japan for some time before moving north and dissipating in the Sea of Japan.
 Total economic losses in Japan were counted to be US$100 million.